walquis/git-basics-team-project/thebook/src/common-git-workflows.md

 ```
 $ git help bisect   # You can also 'git help' any other git command.
 $ git bisect start <known-bad-commit> <older-known-good-commit>
-# Test the code in your workspace to see if the current version is good.
+# Test the code in your working tree to see if the current version is good.
 $ git bisect good # Or bad, if the test fails
 # Git will keep iterating until the bad commit is identified.
 ...